SharePortation/SharePortation-Protocol-SPP-Example/metrics/README.md

 The k-value being used is always returned in the Metrics Query API [response](/metrics#response-1) to provide important context for the data consumer on the data redaction that is occurring.

 Using k-anonymity will reduce, but not necessarily eliminate the risk that an individual could be re-identified in a dataset, and this data should still be treated as sensitive.
-This is just one part of good privacy protection practices, which you can read more about in our [MDS Privacy Guide for Cities](https://github.com/shareportation/governance/blob/main/documents/SPP-MDS-Privacy-Guide-for-Cities.pdf).
+This is just one part of good privacy protection practices, which you can read more about in our [SPP Privacy Guide for Cities](https://github.com/shareportation/governance/blob/main/documents/SPP-SPP-Privacy-Guide-for-Cities.pdf).

 [Top][toc]